-External standards and quidelines EN 60529 Degrees of protection provided by enclosures (IP code)

-guiueimes IEC/EN 60068-2-6

-Environmental influences: Test procedure - Test Fc: vibrate (sinusoidal).

-■ IEC/EN 60068-2-31

-Environmental influences: Test procedure - Test Ec: shocks due to rough handling,

-primarily for devices.

-EN 61010-1 Safety requirements for electrical equipment for measurement, control and laboratory

-use - general requirements

-■ EN 61326-1/-2-3

-EMC requirements for electrical equipment for measurement, control and laboratory use

-NAMUR NE 21

-Electromagnetic compatibility (EMC) of industrial process and laboratory control

-equipment

-NAMUR NE 32 Data retention in the event of a power failure in field and control instruments with

-microprocessors

-NAMUR NE 43

-Standardization of the signal level for the breakdown information of digital transmitters

-with analog output signal.

-NAMUR NE 53 Software of field devices and signal processing devices with digital electronics

-Software of field devices and signal-processing devices with digital electronics • NAMUR NE 80

-The application of the pressure equipment directive to process control devices

-• NAMUR NE 105

-Specifications for integrating fieldbus devices in engineering tools for field devices

-• NAMUR NE 107

-Self-monitoring and diagnosis of field devices NAMUR NE 131

-Requirements for field devices for standard applications

-NAMUR NE 132

-Coriolis mass meter

-NACE MR0103

-Materials resistant to sulfide stress cracking in corrosive petroleum refining

-environments.

-NACE MR0175/ISO 15156-1 Materials for use in H2S-containing Environments in Oil and Gas Production.

-ETSI EN 300 328

-Guidelines for 2.4 GHz radio components.

-■ EN 301489

-Electromagnetic compatibility and radio spectrum matters (ERM).

-16.14 Application packages

-16.14 Application packages
+Radio approval The measuring device has radio approval.
+For detailed information on the radio approval, see the Special Documentation $\rightarrow \cong 233$ Additional certification CRN approval Some device versions have CRN approval.
+A CRN-approved process connection with a CSA approval must be ordered for a CRN-approved device.
+Tests and certificates External standards and ■ EN 60529 guidelines Degrees of protection provided by enclosures (IP code) IEC/EN 60068-2-6 Environmental influences: Test procedure - Test Fc: vibrate (sinusoidal).
+IEC/EN 60068-2-31 Environmental influences: Test procedure - Test Ec: shocks due to rough handling, primarily for devices.
+EN 61010-1 Safety requirements for electrical equipment for measurement, control and laboratory use - general requirements EN 61226 1 (2 2) EN 61326-1/-2-3 EMC requirements for electrical equipment for measurement, control and laboratory use NAMUR NE 21 Electromagnetic compatibility (EMC) of industrial process and laboratory control equipment NAMUR NE 32 Data retention in the event of a power failure in field and control instruments with microprocessors NAMUR NE 43 Standardization of the signal level for the breakdown information of digital transmitters with analog output signal.
+NAMUR NE 53 Software of field devices and signal-processing devices with digital electronics NAMUR NE 80 The application of the pressure equipment directive to process control devices NAMUR NE 105 Specifications for integrating fieldbus devices in engineering tools for field devices • NAMUR NE 107 Self-monitoring and diagnosis of field devices NAMUR NE 131 Requirements for field devices for standard applications NAMUR NE 132 Coriolis mass meter ETSI EN 300 328 Guidelines for 2.4 GHz radio components.
+EN 301489 Electromagnetic compatibility and radio spectrum matters (ERM).
+16.13 Application packages Many different application packages are available to enhance the functionality of the

-Many different application packages are available to enhance the functionality of the

-device.
-Such packages might be needed to address safety aspects or specific application
+Many different application packages are available to enhance the functionality of the device.
+Such packages might be needed to address safety aspects or specific application requirements.

-requirements.

-The application packages can be ordered with the device or subsequently from

-Endress+Hauser.
-Detailed information on the order code in question is available from your local Endress+Hauser sales center or on the product page of the Endress+Hauser website: